Universiteit Leiden

 Humanities Career Event

 Each year, the Faculty of Humanities organises a Humanities Career Event.
 This all-day event is your chance to learn everything you can about how to find the job you want and successfully attain it.
-The event includes workshops on a wide range of topics as well as opportunities to network with alumni and potential employers and attain tips, information and potential job leads.
-Check out the programme of the 2021 Career Event to get an idea of what such an event involves.
+The event includes workshops on a wide range of topics as well as opportunities to network with alumni and potential employers and receive tips, information and potential job leads.

 Career Service